adamguziczek/plugin_dev/VolumeControlPlugin/WINDOWS_BUILD_OPTIONS.md

 # Windows Build Options for VolumeControlPlugin

-This document outlines various approaches for building the VolumeControlPlugin for Windows platforms, with detailed instructions for each method.
-Since the JUCE framework **does not officially support MinGW**, we need to explore alternative approaches.
+This document outlines the recommended approaches for building the VolumeControlPlugin for Windows platforms, with detailed instructions for each method.
+The JUCE framework **only officially supports Microsoft's Visual C++ compiler for Windows builds**.

 ## Overview of Available Options

-Here are the main approaches for building Windows VST3 plugins, in order of reliability and official support:
+Here are the recommended approaches for building Windows VST3 plugins, in order of reliability:

 1. **Native Windows Build with Visual Studio** (Recommended) - Building directly on Windows using Visual Studio and CMake
 2. **MSVC Cross-Compilation from WSL** - Using Microsoft's Visual C++ compiler from WSL
-3. **MinGW Cross-Compilation from WSL/Linux** (Limited Support) - Using MinGW-w64 to cross-compile from Linux/WSL
+3. **Docker-based Build Environment** - Using a containerized Windows build environment

-4. **Docker-based Build Environment** - Using a containerized Windows build environment
+**IMPORTANT NOTE**: The MinGW-based cross-compilation approach is not included as an option because JUCE does not support MinGW and it will not work reliably for building Windows plugins.

 ## 1. Native Windows Build with Visual Studio (Recommended)